By Eric Bright

 In the same piece of writing I mentioned a few paragraphs ago, Portraits from Memory, Russell says: “I cannot pretend to know how writing ought to be done, or what a wise critic would advise me to do with a view to improving my own writing.
 The most that I can do is to relate some things about my own attempts” and then he goes on to explain how he used to write and how he formed his own writing style.

 No one knows what exactly all the elements of a good style are.
 We know what errors would make it worse, but no one seems to know the exact tricks that would make for an eloquent piece of writing.
 At least no one has been able to articulate it well enough so far.
 I think knowing some common errors and avoiding them would be a safe ground to stand on.
-From that ground, you can build up eloquence and elegance, break by break.
+From that ground, you can build up eloquence and elegance, brick by brick.

 There are very famous books on writing style, like The Elements of Style by William Strunk Jr. and E. B. White that you can read.
 There are tons of examples of common errors and misused words and phrases that are explained in this book.
 You can read the whole book online at http://www.bartleby.com/141/.